This article was edited on January 11th, 2019

 Explorers naturally connect with others.
 They seek to learn from others and may move from the role of mentee to that of mentor over time.
 According to Deloitte University Press, "Workers with the connecting disposition seek deep interactions with others and build strong, trust-based relationships to gain new insight."
 Align these workers with your business, and it will grow along with your explorers.

-Passionate Explorers Embrace a Questing Mindsetwork like a boss
+Passionate Explorers Embrace a Questing Mindset

 Questing is actively challenging the boundaries of your current capabilities to improve performance.
 Having people who are innovative and push boundaries in the workplace can be challenging if they're not the right fit for their position, but it can also be a huge benefit to the company's culture.
 As a marketing manager, if you're trying to encourage innovation, placing natural innovators and explorers into your company will generate new discussion.
 It will also challenge all of your employees to think more deeply about their own desire to change and grow within the company.
 “Together, the commitment to domain and questing and connecting dispositions create the type of resilience that is critical for increasing performance in today’s rapidly changing world,” according to Deloitte University Press.